Mission Focused Michigan Made

 To learn more about how to do business in Macomb County click here

-With over 690 businesses in Michigan contributing to the industry, Michigan is the no. 4 state for Aerospace Manufacturing Attractiveness* based upon tax climate, operating costs, education, and industry representation.
-(Source: PwC- 2019 Aerospace manufacturing attractiveness rankings Geographic assessment for aerospace manufacturing investments)
+With over 690 businesses in Michigan contributing to the industry, Michigan is ranked in the top 10 for Aerospace Manufacturing Attractiveness* based upon tax climate, operating costs, education, and industry representation.
+(Source: PwC- 2020 Aerospace manufacturing attractiveness rankings, a geographic assessment for aerospace manufacturing investments)

 Since 2018, Michigan has attracted nearly $750 million in aerospace capital investment.